 Who is carrying out the research?

 The data are being collected by [Please include details of student/staff name, details of Department within Faculty and if relevant also state Supervisors name, Department and Faculty at Swansea university].
-The research has been approved by the Faculty of [insert name of Faculty] Research Ethics Committee – note that if from one of the Schools within the Faculty of Medicine, Health and Life Sciences the relevant School Committee should be inserted here i.e. School of Psychology Research Ethics Committee within the FMHLS, Swansea University Medical School Research Ethics Committee within the FMHLS, School of Health and Social Care Research Ethics Committee within the FMHLS.
+The research has been approved by the Faculty of [insert name of Faculty] Research Ethics Committee – note that if from one of the Schools within the Faculty of Medicine, Health and Life Sciences then the relevant School Committee should be inserted here i.e. School of Psychology Research Ethics Committee within the FMHLS, Swansea University Medical School Research Ethics Committee within the FMHLS, School of Health and Social Care Research Ethics Committee within the FMHLS.

 What happens if I agree to take part?